BlueStamp-Engineering-2022/Vedant_BSE_Project/index.md

 Facial Recognition Door Lock:
 The facial recognition door lock uses the faces of saved people to open a door lock.
-It can also greet guests, tell you who is at the door, save multiple guests, and more.
+When the "bell" is rung it takes a picture and compares it to those who are allowed to come through.
+If the face matches a face in the data base then that person is let through the door.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|